shaunreichman/investment_tracker/README.md

 ## Web UI Features

+> **🎉 FRONTEND REFACTORING COMPLETED: The web UI has been upgraded to a first-class, professional-grade system with enterprise standards, comprehensive testing (307 tests), and modern React patterns.**

 The web interface provides:

 - **Dashboard**: Overview of all funds with portfolio summary, fund table, and recent events